mattcroat/joy-of-code/posts/what-is-sveltekit/what-is-sveltekit.md

 The development is funded by the [Open Collective](https://opencollective.com/svelte) and [Vercel](https://vercel.com/)  but it's not governed by a corporation whose goals and ambitions are unclear.

 The future of SvelteKit is bright and I hope you give it a try but be warned in case you do you might not want to use anything else and side effects include a permanent grin on your face.

+[In the next part](https://joyofcode.xyz/sveltekit-project-structure) I'm going to set up a SvelteKit project from scratch and explain how it works.